Aryan FC: Sponsorship

 is a group of engineering and management colleges, public schools.
 JIS University is the shirt sponsor.
 The club also acquired service of Trak-Only as their main shirt sponsor.

 Current squad

 Notable players

-For current and former notable Aryan FC players with a Wikipedia article, see: Aryan FC players.
+The players below, had senior/youth international cap(s) for their respective countries, or, have appeared in domestic league matches representing Aryan FC (years in brackets indicate their spells at the club).